algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Technical_Specifications.md

 We will do a Combination sum problem. to reduce processing time we will only tanks that are smaller than the target or less than 5% larger.
 We will also do a random selection to cut the number in half.

+## Getting the data

+We will get the data from a CSV using a parser.
+The Tanks will be empty by default exept the one initialized with some wine in them.